Intention tremor: Management

-Thalamotomy is another surgical treatment where lesions of the thalamus nucleus are created to disrupt the tremor circuit.
-Thalamotomy has been used to treat many forms of tremors, including those that arise from trauma, multiple sclerosis, stroke, and those whose cause it unknown.
-This is a very invasive, high-risk treatment with many negative effects, such as multiple sclerosis worsening, cognitive dysfunction, worsening of dysarthria, and dysphagia.
-Immediate positive effects are seen in individuals treated with a thalamotomy procedure.
-However, the tremor often comes back; it is not a complete treatment.
+Thalamotomy is another surgical treatment where lesions of the thalamic nucleus are created to disrupt the tremor circuit.
+Thalamotomy has been used to treat many forms of tremors, including those that arise from trauma, MS, stroke, and those whose cause is unknown.
+This is a very invasive, high-risk treatment with many negative effects, such as MS worsening, cognitive dysfunction, worsening of dysarthria, and dysphagia.
+Immediate positive effects are seen in individuals treated with a thalamotomy procedure, but the tremor often comes back, so is not a complete treatment.
 Thalamotomy is in clinical trials to determine the validity of the treatment of intention tremors with all its high risks.

 Research directions

 Research has focused on finding a pharmacological treatment that is specific for intention tremor.
-Limited success has been seen in treating intention tremor with drugs effective at treating essential tremor.
+Limited success has been seen in treating it with drugs effective at treating essential tremor.
 Clinical trials of levetiracetam, typically used to treat epilepsy, and pramipexole, used to treat resting tremor, were completed in 2009–2010 to establish their effectiveness in treating kinetic tremor.
 A clinical trial for riluzole, typically used to treat amyotrophic lateral sclerosis, was completed at the Sapienza University of Rome to evaluate its effectiveness of treating cerebellar ataxia and kinetic tremor.